The 32D Infantry Division

 1st Lt.
 George J. Hess, from Edgerton, WI was assigned to Co.
 A, 128TH Inf.
 He had enlisted in the Wisconsin National Guard in ‘34 and was a Sgt. in HQ Co., 128TH Inf. at Edgerton, WI when the 32D Div. mobilized on 15 Oct.
 ‘40.
 Commissioned 2d Lt. at some point, he served with Co.
 A at Buna and earned the Silver Star for his actions on Christmas Day ‘42 there.
 1st Lt.
 Hess earned the Distinguished Service Cross for his actions on 28 Jan.
 ‘44 near Teterei.
 More information about him and his medal can be found on the roster of DSC recipients. [added 26 Oct. ’14, TPB]

 At that moment a Japanese machinegun opened fire on the rescue party.
 S. Sgt.
 Olson, Co.
 A, 128TH Inf., was KIA by the machinegun burst and has been MIA ever since; the other men, except Lt.
 Col. Clarkson on top of the riverbank, ducked under water to escape the fire. [added 26 Oct. ’14, TPB]

 S. Sgt.
 Victor L. Olson, from Colfax, WI, was a Pvt. in Co.
 A, 128TH Inf., Wisconsin National Guard, at Menomonie, WI when the 32D Div. mobilized on 15 Oct.
 ‘40.
-He had earned 2 Silver Stars for his actions at Buna, the 1st Silver Star for his actions on 5 Dec.
+He had earlier earned the Silver Star for his actions at Buna on 5 Dec.
 ‘42, and an OLC to the Silver Star for his actions Christmas Day ‘42.
 S. Sgt.
 Olson earned a 2nd OLC to the Silver Star, bestowed posthumously, for his actions during this rescue attempt on 28 Jan.
 ‘44 near Teterei.
 He also earned the Bronze Star and the Purple Heart.
 S. Sgt.
 Olson is memorialized on the Tablets of the Missing at Manila American Cemetery.
 More information about him and his medal can be found on the roster of Silver Star recipients. [added 2 Jan. ’13, TPB]